 Understanding Nicotine Addiction

+Understanding the physical and psychological components behind your cigarette cravings is the first step towards defeating them.
 It’s very important to understand that nicotine addiction is two-fold: the physical addiction that cigarettes have on your body, and the psychological hold the routine of smoking has on your brain.
 The key to a successful quit is to attack your addiction on both fronts.

-How to curb the physical addiction
+How to Curb the Physical Addiction

 It may sound tough at first, but just like when you started smoking and you began craving nicotine more and more, when you stick to the decision to quit smoking, you’ll eventually start craving nicotine less and less.
 Close

-How to curb the psychological addiction.
+How to Curb the Psychological Addiction.

 You drive to work, you smoke.
 You find yourself stressed, you smoke.
 You have a drink with friends, you smoke.
 Smoking becomes an integral part of many of your daily activities; so much so, that it’s hard to imagine doing any of these things without lighting up.